 This version of Office does not come with an automatically installed bit version.
 Instead, you have to make the choice yourself.

-Once you’ve made your decision between the two, head on to the installation process.
+Once you’ve decided between the two, head on to the installation process.

 Choose Between the 64-bit or 32-bit Office 2010

-Despite being the first version of Office that allows you to make a choice between the 32- bit and the 64-bit versions, it is going to automatically install the 32-bit version.
+Despite being the first version of Office that allows you to choose between the 32- bit and the 64-bit versions, it will install the 32-bit version automatically.
 Deciding on which version to choose won’t be as hard for you if you already know your intentions for Office.

 With specific add-ins made for the 32-bit version, you might not want to pick the 64-bit version.
 The same thing goes for specific 64-bit add-ins, don't pick the 32-bit if you plan on doing that.

-Now, you can be more certain in the decision between the 64-bit version and the 32-bit version based on the arguments listed above.
+Now, based on the arguments listed above, you can be more certain in the decision between the 64-bit version and the 32-bit version.